Sir Charles Yate, 1st Baronet: Political career

 He returned to England in 1904.
 He stood unsuccessfully as a Conservative for Parliament at Pontefract in 1906, and for Melton, Leicestershire in January 1910 before being elected to the latter seat as Member of Parliament in December 1910.
 He served until 1924.

 Yate was created a Baronet, of Madeley Hall in the County of Shropshire, for his political service in the 1921 New Year Honours.

 Later years

 It was to Madeley he moved after retiring from Parliament, having previously lived at Asfordby House near Melton.
-He became J.P. for the Borough of Wenlock in 1927.
+He became Justice of the Peace for the Borough of Wenlock in 1927.

 His only son died in childhood in 1910 (although he also had two daughters), and so the baronetcy became extinct upon his death, at Madeley Hall, aged ninety.
 Although he lost his speech in older age, he remained mentally alert enough to still take an interest in news from India.
 He was buried at St Michael's Parish Churchyard in Madeley.